Ermengarde de Carcassonne

-Ermengarde de Carcassonne (died 1099), was a French noble, ruling vassal vicomtesse of Carcassonne from 1082 to 1099.
+Ermengarde de Carcassonne (died 1099), was a French noble, ruling vassal vicomtesse of Carcassonne from 1067 [1082] to 1099.
 She was the daughter of Pierre Raymond de Carcassonne and Rangarde de la Marche.

 Ermengarde married Raymond Bernard, with whom she had her son Bernard Ato IV.
 After the death of her brother, Roger III de Carcassonne, in 1067, the succession of the county was disputed between Ermengarde and Roger II de Foix.
 The fight lasted for many years, because the successive suzerains, the counts Ramon Berenguer I, then Ramon Berenguer II and Ramon Berenguer III also had sights on the city and tried on several occasions to seize Carcassonne.
-Ermengarde was not recognized viscountess until 1082 and shared the government with his son Bernard Ato.
+Ermengarde was not recognized viscountess until 1082, and shared the government with her son Bernard Ato.